 One of the very few places left in the world where saffron is produced, Zanzibar was one of the most important stops in the Spice Trade many centuries ago.
 There are still many spices and teas grown on the island today, and it’s possible to take tours around the plantations which will fill your nostrils with some of the most delicious aromas and scents.
 As well as saffron, cardamom, nutmeg, ginger and cloves are all grown on the island.

-Local food for sale at a Zanzibar market
+Great food for sale at a Zanzibar Night Market

 If you are still hungry to see more wildlife, Zanzibar has its own nature trail into the lush Jozani Forest.
 Amongst these trees you will find the near-extinct Red Colobus monkeys which are native to Zanzibar.
 Playful and friendly, you will need to watch your bag and your belongings to stop a pair of nimble monkey fingers making off with them!
 These wild monkeys are so curious and free from fear, there’s a good chance they will even pose for a photo – just watch your camera…